Back to Top

 • type Test customer > define the result object of the query, including their name and type.

-Below is the file for model resolver class.
+Below is the file for the model resolver class.

-You can give any name to this file according to your need.
+You can give any name to this file according to your needs.

 <?php